rhnvrm/linkpage/README.md

 # LinkPage [![Zerodha Tech](https://zerodha.tech/static/images/github-badge.svg)](https://zerodha.tech)

-LinkPage is a FOSS Selfhosted alternative to link listing websites.
+LinkPage is a FOSS self-hosted alternative to link listing websites such as LinkTree and Campsite.bio

 ## Features